 • The others have gone by to get their tickets.

-there-an indicative pronoun indicating place, as in here and there threw / through threw-is the past tense of the verb "to throw."
-This is something someone did in the past.
+there-an indicative pronoun indicating place, as in here and there threw / through who's / whose who's-is a contraction of "who is"

 • The groups have gathered there for the protest.